Chandrayangutta Assembly constituency

-Chandrayangutta Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 15 constituencies in Capital city of Hyderabad.
+Chandrayanagutta Assembly Constituency is constituency of Telangana Legislative Assembly, India.
+It is one of 15 constituencies in the capital city of Hyderabad.
 It is part of Hyderabad Lok Sabha constituency.

-Akbaruddin Owaisi, floor leader of AIMIM in Telangana Legislative Assembly is representing the constituency for the fourth time.
+Akbaruddin Owaisi, floor leader of AIMIM in Telangana Legislative Assembly represents the constituency.

 Extent of the constituency

 The Assembly Constituency presently comprises the following neighbourhoods:

 Members of Legislative Assembly

 Members of Legislative State Assembly, who represented Chandrayangutta.